rhel-labs/learn-katacoda/installing-software-yum/step1.md

 Install the network analysis application Wireshark using `yum`.
 This application is useful for troubleshooting network packets that are traveling in and out of your system.
-This functionality is not important to this lab, this application was picked simply because it serves as a good test subject for the upcoming examples.
+This functionality is not important to this lab.
+This application was picked simply because it serves as a good test subject for the upcoming examples.

-`yum install -y wireshark`{{execute T1}}
+`yum install -y wireshark`{{execute}}

->_Note:_ The -y option will automatically answer yes to any prompts during the installation.
+>_Note:_ The `-y` option will automatically answer yes to any prompts during the installation.

-This installation generates numerous lines of output, so here is a high level summary of what each section means.
-The first section shows all of the packages that must be installed as dependencies for Wireshark.
+This installation generates a large output, so here is a high level summary of what each section means.
+The first section shows all of the packages that must be installed as dependencies for Wireshark:

 <pre class=file>
 << OUTPUT ABRIDGED >>